astronomer/docs/astro/runtime-release-notes.md

 ## Astro Runtime 11.8.0

-- Release date: August 8, 2024
+- Release date: August 9, 2024
 - Airflow version: 2.9.3

 ### Additional improvements

 - Fixed the Tasks API endpoint for scenarios when a DAG doesn't have a `start_date` ([#40878](https://github.com/apache/airflow/pull/40878)
 - Added validation for the project URL that comes from installed providers, before displaying the URL in views ([#40933](https://github.com/apache/airflow/pull/40933))
-- Upgraded the minor and patch versions of some Astro open source provider packages.
+- Upgraded the minor and patch versions of some open-source provider packages.
 See [Astro Runtime 11.8.0 provider packages](https://www.astronomer.io/docs/astro/runtime-provider-reference#astro-runtime-1180)

 ## Astro Runtime 11.7.0